 - Be married or in a common-law relationship (living together for at least one year)

 - So, I don’t need to be married to my spouse in order to sponsor them?
-As long as you are common-law and co-habiting on a continual basis, meaning only temporary and short separations for reasons such as work travel or small personal vacations, then you are eligible.
-OR
+As long as you are common-law and co-habiting on a continual basis, meaning only temporary and short separations for reasons such as work travel or short personal vacations, then you are eligible OR

 - You can be a conjugal partner, meaning you and your partner are in a marriage-like relationship but are not married and cannot live together due to circumstances beyond their control.